Howuhh/link_pred_spark/README.md

     score: int
         Nodes similarity score.
     """
-    common = _common_neighbors(neighbors, n1, n2)
+    common = _common_neighbors(neighbors, node1, node2)
     degrees = _common_degree(neighbors, common)

     score = np.sum(degrees)

     return score
 ```
-We will also use the helper functions from utils module to calculate the common neighbors for the two nodes and the degree of common neighbors.
+We will also use the helper functions from metrics module to calculate the common neighbors for the two nodes and the degree of common neighbors.

 The only thing left to do is to add this to the config, which in this case is just a dictionary.